epiette/LudiiAICompetition/README.md

 ---

 ## Summary
 The Ludii AI Competitions are **general game playing competitions** focussed on developing agents that can play a wide variety of board, dice and tile games.
-This competition will use Ludii, a recently developed general game system, to provide the necessary games and API.
+These competitions will use Ludii, a general game system, to provide the necessary games and API.
 Games will be provided in the Ludii .lud game description format.
-The current version of Ludii includes over 500 games, with new games being added frequently.
+The current version (1.3.1) of Ludii includes over 1,000 games, with new games being added frequently.

+Three tracks are proposed:
+- Killothon: Best utility obtained on more than 1,000 games against UCT.
+- General Game Playing: Competiton on new games not present in the library.
+- Learning: A set of games are announced months before the actual competition, the agents are invited to learn before to compete.

+## Competition Prizes
+- This year, a total price of **9,900 euros** for the three tracks is funded by the PaRis Artificial Intelligence Research InstitutE (PR[AI]RIE: https://prairie-institute.fr/) thanks to Tristan Cazenave (https://www.lamsade.dauphine.fr/~cazenave/).
+- For each track, the 1st Place will receive €3,000 and the 2nd place will receive €300.
+- Each entrant can enter all three events, but only one agent per event.

+FROM HERE

 Submitted agents will play against all other competition entrants on a selected set of 20 games in a round-robin format.
 These games will not be named or provided to the agents beforehand.
 Agents will have a set amount of time, typically a few seconds, to make each move.
 Agents that fail to return a move, or return an illegal move, within this period will have a random move made for them.
 The agent that achieves the highest average win-rate across all games will win the competition.

 A brief tutorial video of how to run an AI agent in Ludii is available at https://www.youtube.com/watch?v=8MhBMEXO8IU